-Table 5.5 presents the sediment mass distribution in water layers and sediment bed layers from the SEDZLJ simulation, along with the total mass flux of sediments exiting the model domain through the open boundary.
+Table 6.5 presents the sediment mass distribution in water layers and sediment bed layers from the SEDZLJ simulation, along with the total mass flux of sediments exiting the model domain through the open boundary.
 Overall, these results indicate that the simulation conserved the total sediment mass for both fine silt and coarse silt classes; the total mass difference between the beginning and end of the simulation is less than 0.01% of the total.
 As an initial condition, the upper bed layers contained more fine silt than coarse silt, and the lower bed layers had the reverse.
 There were no sediments in the water, active, and deposition layers at the beginning.
-Following the 2-hour simulation, the water layers included 2,551 kg of fine silt and 19 kg of coarse silt; these were the resuspended sediments remaining in the water column.
-The active layer had almost the same
+Following the 2-hour simulation, the water layers included 2,551 kg of fine silt and 19 kg of coarse silt; these were

-Figure 5.17: Time series of sediment bed layer thickness at the maximum scour cell from the SEDZLJ sediment transport simulation.
+Figure 6.17: Time series of sediment bed layer thickness at the maximum scour cell from the SEDZLJ sediment transport simulation.

-Table 5.5: Sediment mass distributions at the beginning and end of the SEDZLJ sediment transport simulation.
+Table 6.5: Sediment mass distributions at the beginning and end of the SEDZLJ sediment transport simulation.